LARCug/Amazon-sales-data-report-across-regions/README.md

 -Conduct an informative seminar in locations performing poorly for sales managers and operations manager in other to proffer strategic solutions on how to market their products and boost income

--More Amazon offices should be created especially in top performing regions and regions to encourage boosting of product sales.
+-More Amazon offices should be created especially in top-performing regions and regions to encourage boosting of product sales.

-Data visualisation tool used
+Data visualization tool
 Microsoft Excel